yuaom/Valorant-Dumper-Tool/README.md

 # Valorant-Dumper-Tool
-VTool - Valorant Dumper Tool
+VLTool - Valorant Dumper Tool

 A basic offset dumper, credits to peeps on uc for the sigs!